elasticio/elasticio.github.io/content/_components/xml.md

 This is an open source component for Converting XML to and from JSON on {{site.data.tenant.name}} platform.
 Component to be used on the {{site.data.tenant.name}} platform, which is able to convert XML to and from JSON.
 ### Purpose
 This component has 3 actions allowing users to pass in either generic but well format XML/JSON string or XML attachment and produces a generic string of the other file type.
-The output then can be maped and used in other components.
+The output then can be mapped and used in other components.

 ### How it works.
 Before you can deploy any code into {{site.data.tenant.name}} you must be a registered {{site.data.tenant.name}} platform user.
 Please see our home page at http://www.{{site.data.tenant.name}} to learn how.